PANDA CORNER

 • When: After each hand wash

-• How: Keep lotion by sink
+• How: Keep lotion by the sink

 • Benefit: Prevents hand dryness